 - Take a ferry from Venice to Ancona and change the ferry in Ancona for one to Split – see detailed info about how to get by ferry from Venice to Split

-- Once in Split, change a ferry and get one from Split to Dubrovnik – see details about this part of the journey on Ancona to Dubrovnik ferry article.
+- Once in Split, change a ferry and get one from Split to Dubrovnik – you can also see details about this part of the journey on the Ancona to Dubrovnik ferry article.

-If you don’t mind to use a bus for a small portion of the whole trip, then consider also this option:
+If you don’t mind using a bus for a small portion of the whole trip, then consider also this option:

 - Take a ferry from Venice to Pula, change at Pula and get on the ferry to Zadar – see detailed info about how to get by ferry from Venice to Zadar